-I was and always will be a star geek with a telescope always among my toys.
-When I was 10, I used to stay up until 3am so Saturn would be in the night sky.
+I was and always will be a star geek with a telescope among my toys.
+When I was 10, I used to stay up into the early morning waiting for Saturn to become visible in the night sky.
 I would make my own star charts from books checked out at the library (back before the internet...gasp!) and calculate the planets' movement.
-I risked being grounded, had my mother found out that I sneaked out at night in our rough neighborhood.
+I risked being grounded had my mother found out that I sneaked out at night in our rough neighborhood.
 The risk was worth the reward of briefly seeing the faint rings of Saturn with my own birthday telescope.
 Einstein was also a star geek, and his theories, for the most part, have allowed us to understand and learn so much about outer space, it boggles my mind.
 Look close into the eyes of my Einstein portrait and you will see the same Saturn that I saw as a child.

 Being self taught as an artist, means I am learning new techniques by discovery along with inspiration from some of the Old Masters' works.
 I gather it all and come up with my own interpretations.
-I hope to be in inspiration for those who need an escape from pain, or those that need a lifting of spirits, who might find a connection to their own past, through my art.
+I hope to be an inspiration for those who need an escape from pain, or those that need a lifting of spirits and might find a connection to their own past, through my art.